Textielfabrique

 Textielfabrique is the Rotterdam-based textile studio of Maaike Gottschal.
-Textielfabrique offered masterclasses for professionals and inspired textile lovers.
-The masterclass program was designed to teach hands-on skills and knowledge on high-quality textile production.
-All masterclass programs offered historical background information and insight into both conceptual, technical, and aesthetic textile applications.
+Textielfabrique offers masterclasses for professionals and inspired textile lovers.
+The masterclass program is designed to teach, in a playfull and simple way, hands-on skills and knowledge on high-quality textile production.
+All masterclass programs offer historical background information and insight into both conceptual, technical, relational and aesthetic textile applications.
+You learn ’threadthinking’ and how to improvise, use your senses, intuition and write poetry with thread.

-Textieflabrique specializes in the basics of Japanese, South American, and European craft techniques like Aizome (natural indigo dye), Katazome (rice print), Shibori (pattern making), Sashiko (quilting), Saori weaving, and Kasuri (ikat) weaving, Gobelin Weaving, damask and velvet weaving.
+Textieflabrique specializes in the basics of Japanese, South American, and European craft techniques like processing flax and wool, spinning, plain weave (linnen binding), twill weave, Aizome (natural indigo dye), Natural Dye (grand teints), Katazome (rice print), Shibori (pattern making), Sashiko (quilting), Saori weaving (free weaving), Kasuri (ikat) weaving, Gobelin, damask, Brokate, Killim, backstraploom and velvet weaving.

 The owner of Textielfabrique Maaike Gottschal: